holepunchto/libjerry/README.md

 # libjerry

 ABI compatible replacement for <https://github.com/holepunchto/libjs> built on JerryScript.
-Useful for IoT, embedded, or otherwise restricted systems where the requirements of V8 can become problematic.
+Useful for IoT, embedded, or otherwise constrained systems where the requirements of V8 can become problematic.

 ## License